kinshuk4/daily-coding-problem-solutions/README.md

 ### Problem 2 (Hard)

-> This problem was asked by Uber
+> This problem was asked by Uber.

 Given an array of integers, return a new array such that each element at index `i` of the new array is the product of all the numbers in the original array except the one at `i`.